claraaho/Pong-Game/README.md

  * ▼: down

 ##Gameplay
 Control the paddles up and down to deflect the balls away from your sideline with the objective to score on the opponent's side.
-An energy ball can be summoned by triggering the V key (Hadouken!) to vamp up the game difficulty!
+An energy ball can be summoned by triggering the V key (Hadouken!) and the paddle size can be manipulated to vamp up the diffculty!

 ##Technology
  * HTML